flxzt/rnote/CONTRIBUTING.md

 For the installer `innosetup` is used.

-It should always be ensured that the app will build in `mingw64`, but it's not a focus to ensure tight integration with Windows OS.
+It should always be ensured that the app will build in `mingw64`, however tight integration with the Windows OS is not a priority.

 For more details how to build the application and the installer on Windows
 see: [rnote-windows-build.md](./misc/building/rnote-windows-build.md).